fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/2_assertions.md

 require 'simplecov'
 SimpleCov.start
 ```
 If your test file and original file are in different directories, `simplecov` will fail to pick up the code correctly.
-If however, you __navigate in the terminal to the directory with the original file__, then run the test file, the correct `/coverage/` directory is created and you get a meaningful code coverage percent.
+If however, you __navigate in the terminal to the directory with the original file__ (i.e. `pwd` in the terminal shows the location of the original file), then run the test file, the correct `/coverage/` directory is created and you get a meaningful code coverage percent.

 Once we have this, when we run our tests, we'll get a new directory in our file system called `coverage`.
 Open up the `index.html` file in that directory, and you should see something like this: